Stephen M. Fiore, Ph.D.

 sfiore@ucf.edu

-He has been awarded UCF’s prestigious Research Incentive Award four times to acknowledge his significant accomplishments.
-And he is recipient of UCF's Luminary Award (2019), as recognition for his work having a significant impact on the world, and UCF's Reach for the Stars Award (2014), as recognition for bringing international prominence to the university.
 As Principal Investigator and Co-Principal Investigator he has helped to secure and manage approximately $35 million in research funding.
 He is co-author of a book on “Accelerating Expertise” (2013) and is a co-editor of volumes on Shared Cognition (2012), Macrocognition in Teams (2008), Distributed Training (2007), and Team Cognition (2004).
-Dr. Fiore has also co-authored over 200 scholarly publications in the area of learning, memory, and problem solving in individuals and groups.
+Dr. Fiore has also given over 100 international and national invited talks and has co-authored over 250 scholarly publications in the area of learning, memory, and problem solving in individuals and groups.

 Education